 This region is a walker’s paradise.
 It’s ideal for short scenic strolls or taking advantage of the vast marked trails and Nordic walking paths.
 There’s a 12km circular walk around Lake Fuschl through forest and farmland or various lake walks interspersed with stops at working farms, mills and hamlets.
 More challenging walks take you towards the stunning views up the Schober or Schafberg mountains.

 Visit the protected village of Hallstatt, a UNESCO World Heritage Site that was once an ancient salt mine.
 Salt had been mined here for over 7000 years and is why the region is called the Salzkammergut, “Estate of the Salt Chamber”.
 Salt brought wealth to the region.
 It is also where the “Man in Salt” was found in 1734.
-Inghams offer an interesting tour that explores both the history and the highlights of this area including the Dachstein ice caves – a must do tour for anyone intrigued by this historic landmark village.
+Inghams offer an interesting tour that explores both the history and the highlights of this area.
+A must do tour for anyone intrigued by this historic landmark village.

 Another popular tour from the Salzkammergut region is to travel across the border to Germany and explore the Bavaria town of Berchtesgaden.
 You’ll enjoy spectacular views and visit Eagles Nest, once Hitler’s hilltop retreat.
 Optional visits to salt mines can also be included.